kongondo/Blog/README.md

 In comparison to the Blog Profile, there are differences in the Blog Pages' structure and names, Fields, Templates and Template Files names.

 * MarkupBlog replicates the Blog Profile.
 Hence, Fields, Templates, Template Files and a couple of Pages are installed where such, with similar names, do not already exist, i.e., installation is non-destructive.
+* The root parent page of the Blog is named 'blog'.
+To use the module, make sure you have no such page directly under root, i.e. /blog/.
 * Fields and Templates are prefixed with **blog_** and **blog-** respectively.
 They are also tagged **'blog'** for grouping in the ProcessWire Admin.
 * The module also adds 3 fields (biography, image and title) to the user template.
 These are needed for the Blog Author biography.
 * **On uninstall, all installed Fields, Templates, Template Files and Blog Pages are left untouched.
 If you need to remove them, you have to do it manually (or using the API)**.
 This is in order to protect existing data.